About Women for Healthy Rural Living

 Assistant Secretary

-Hannah Bennett is a Milbridge native and has been involved with WHRL first as a volunteer beginning in school, and now a board member.
-She currently lives in Harrington with her cat, Snape, and works as an Academic Advisor for Bowdoin Upward Bound.
+Hannah Bennett is a Milbridge native who has been involved with WHRL since high school, first as a volunteer and now as a board member.
+She lives in Milbridge with her cat, Snape, and works as an Academic Advisor for Bowdoin Upward Bound.

 Hannah graduated from Denison University with a BA in Cinema.
 She loves writing and filmmaking and aspires to be a screenwriter.
 When not behind her camera, you can find her spending time with her superhero mother on nature adventures, crafting, and collecting sea glass.